MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search-benefits.md

 - **Smart search**: Finds matches that include inflectional words such as stream, streaming, or streamed.

 - **Search across documents in Microsoft Dataverse**: Includes search results for text in a document that's stored in Microsoft Dataverse such as PDF, Microsoft Office documents, HTML, XML, ZIP, EML, plain text, and, JSON file formats.
-It also includes text in notes and attachments.
+It also searches text in notes and attachments.

 - **Understanding of underlying data**: Relevance Search understands datatypes like choices and lookups to interpret a search query with multiple terms effectively.